Making a credit card debt reduction plan that works for your budget and goals.

 Then make the largest payment possible on the debt with the highest APR.

-Keep that up until the debt is gone, and then move on to your next highest APR debt.
+Keep that up until the debt is gone, then move on to your next highest APR debt.

 Strategy 2: Start with the lowest balance first